 Mr. Roberts joined Angelo, Gordon in 1993 and is Head of Strategy.
-He is a Senior Managing Director and a member of the firm's executive committee.
+He is a Managing Director and a member of the firm's Executive Committee.
 At Angelo, Gordon, Mr. Roberts has been responsible for helping start and grow a number of the firm's businesses, including opportunistic real estate, private equity, net lease real estate, residential mortgage-backed securities and energy lending.
-Within private equity, Mr. Roberts has focused in particular on investments in the specialty finance area, including Angelo, Gordon's investment in PRA Group, Inc. (formerly Portfolio Recovery Associates, Inc.), a leading publicly traded acquiror of unpaid and normal-course accounts receivable, where he serves as lead director of the board.
+Within private equity, Mr. Roberts focused in particular on investments in the specialty finance area, including helping create and serving for over 15 years as Lead Director of publicly traded PRA Group, Inc. (formerly Portfolio Recovery Associates, Inc.), an Angelo, Gordon portfolio company whose primary business is the purchase, collection, and management of portfolios of nonperforming loans.
 Prior to Angelo, Gordon, Mr. Roberts was a Principal at Gordon Investment Corporation, a Canadian merchant bank, from 1989 to 1993, where he participated in a wide variety of principal transactions.
 He also worked in the Corporate Finance Department at L.F.
 Rothschild where he specialized in mergers and acquisitions.
 Mr. Roberts has a B.S. degree from The Wharton School of the University of Pennsylvania.
-He serves as our Chairman, Chief Executive Officer and Chief Investment Officer and has served as a director of the Company since 2011.
+He serves as our Chairman, Chief Executive Officer, and President and has served as a director of the Company since 2011.